Headaches Can Be a Symptom of Something Else

 Headaches have long been known to be associated with celiac disease.
 Remove gluten from the diet and the headaches often resolve.
 The same is true for non-celiac patients with gluten sensitivity, as described in headache study in the journal Neurology.
 It’s also true for people with other food allergies.

-Just yesterday I saw a patient whose headaches were gone after removing dairy and egg from her diet.
-It depends on which foods you react to, but it’s not at all unusual for headaches to be triggered by food allergies.
+Just yesterday I saw a patient whose headaches went away after removing dairy and egg from her diet.
+It’s not the food that causes the headaches, but the reaction to the food.
+Those reactions will vary from person to person, but it’s not at all unusual for headaches to be triggered by food allergies.

 Research Linking Food Allergies & Headaches